elonguepee/devOpsCheatSheets/terraform/terraform-cheat-sheet.md

 #### Remote Backend
 A remote backend refers to storing the state of a terraform configuration on a remote file storage such as Amazon S3.
 When a remote backend is configured, terraform will reference and update it when doing operations.
 This prevents different operations from being run simultaneously.

+#### Provisioner Behavior
+By default a provisioner executes when a resource is created.
+This can be changed by adding arguments to provisioner blocks such as when = destroy to have the provisioner run when a resource is destroyed.

+#### Tainted Resources
+Tainted resources are resources that, for some reason are considered invalid and will be recreated by terraform next time a configuration is applied.

+#### Logging/debugging in terraform
+To see logs in terraform, you can set the TF_LOG environment variable.
+There are 5 levels of log for more or less information.
+To export the log to a specific file path, TF_LOG_PATH can be set.